Washington D.C. Drug Crime Attorney

 for the strongest possible defense.

-Our team of experienced criminal defense attorneys can analyze the evidence
+Our team of experienced drug crime attorneys can analyze the evidence that

-that was obtained, how it was obtained, and how the prosecutor is linking
+was obtained, how it was obtained, and how the prosecutor is linking the

 Critical questions that we ask when preparing drug crime defense include: